berkturetken/kubernetes-practices/README.md

 - [3.1](https://github.com/berkturetken/kubernetes-practices/tree/3.1/ping_pong)
 - [3.2](https://github.com/berkturetken/kubernetes-practices/tree/3.2/ping_pong) -- note that I didn't deploy the log_output application with this release!

+- Gateway API
+    - Ingress has been the primary solution for external traffic routing in Kubernetes.
+But now, there is this new Gateway API which offers a next-generation solution for routing.
+    - It makes easier to handle complex routing and traffic management scenarios.
+    - First, enable it to the cluster: `gcloud container clusters update <cluster_name> --location=europe-north1-b --gateway-api=standard`
+    - At the top, we have GatewayClass which is a resource within Gateway API provided by infrastructure providers that defines a type of Gateway.
+Specifies the underlying infrastructure or controller that will be used to implement the Gateway.
+    - As a cluster admin, our work starts with defining the Gateway which defines where and how the load balancers listen for traffic to our cluster.
+It is configured based on GatewayClass and selects the load balancer type to use.
+Also, it specifies details like which IP addresses and hostnames to listen on or which ports to use.
+See [the gateway.yaml file](./ping_pong/manifests/gateway.yaml) for an example configuration.
+    - The routing itself does not happen in Gateway but is rather done with HTTPRoute resources.
+See [the route.yaml file](./ping_pong/manifests/route.yaml).
+    - Do not forget to set the Service port type to `ClusterIP`.
+Check the gateway object (`k get gateway <gateway_name> -n <namespace>`) and the `address` field will give you the IP address of the cluster in which you can access to the application.

 ## Info about Clusters and Contexts

 - A *cluster* entry defines how to connect to a specific Kubernetes API server.
 It includes a server address (URL), CA and other connection details.